yaelShechter/debugger/README.md

 # debugger

-Starting a personal project in my free time.
-This is going to be a debugger, written in C++ and will be used for linux debugging.
+Starting a personal project in my free time. <br/> This is a preliminary version of what is going to be a linux debugger, written in C++.
-This is a preliminary version.

 How to use (for now):
 - Compile debugger